-- 1. PG&E and SoCalGas should be required to maintain adequate backbone capacity to meet the average day in a 1-in-10 cold and dry year standard established by D.06-09-039. - 2.
-SoCalGas and PG&E should use relevant data from the most recent California Climate Change Assessment as an input in their cold day demand forecasts in the California Gas Reports and describe what changes were made to the California Gas Report forecast based on the updated climate data. - 3.
-Transparency is improved if information on utilities' most current supply standards for interstate pipeline and storage contracts is centralized in the California Gas Report. - 4.
-SoCalGas and PG&E should include tables with current supply standards for both interstate pipeline and storage contracts in the 2024 and subsequent versions of the California Gas Report. - 5.
-It is critical to have accurate demand forecasts for an average day in a 1-in-10 cold and dry hydroelectric year to determine whether a utility is meeting its backbone capacity standard. - 6.
-SoCalGas and PG&E should provide demand forecasts for the average day in a 1-in-10 cold and dry hydroelectric year design standard adopted by D.06-09-039 in the 2024 California Gas Report and subsequent versions of the report.
+1. PG&E and SoCalGas should be required to maintain adequate backbone capacity to meet the average day in a 1-in-10 cold and dry year standard established by D.06-09-039.

+2. SoCalGas and PG&E should use relevant data from the most recent California Climate Change Assessment as an input in their cold day demand forecasts in the California Gas Reports and describe what changes were made to the California Gas Report forecast based on the updated climate data.

+3. Transparency is improved if information on utilities' most current supply standards for interstate pipeline and storage contracts is centralized in the California Gas Report.

+4. SoCalGas and PG&E should include tables similar to the "Core Supply Standards: Firm Interstate Pipeline Capacity" table in Section 3.2 of this decision, describing the current supply standards for both interstate pipeline and storage contracts in the 2024 and subsequent versions of the California Gas Report.

+5. It is critical to have accurate demand forecasts for an average day in a 1-in-10 cold and dry hydroelectric year to determine whether a utility is meeting its backbone capacity standard.

+6. SoCalGas and PG&E should provide demand forecasts for the average day in a 1-in-10 cold and dry hydroelectric year design standard adopted by D.06-09-039 in the 2024 California Gas Report and subsequent versions of the report.

-- 7. In order for the Commission to ascertain whether a utility is meeting its peak day standards, it must have accurate peak day demand forecasts. - 8.
-Pacific Gas and Electric Company should provide demand forecasts of its 1-in-90 abnormal peak day and 1-in-2 cold day standards in the 2024 California Gas Report and subsequent versions of the report. - 9.
-Southern California Gas Company should provide demand forecasts for its 1-in-35 extreme peak day and 1-in-10 cold day standards in the 2024 California Gas Report and subsequent versions of the report. - 10.
-SoCalGas and PG&E should file their advice letters on slack capacity biannually rather than biennially and include detailed information about their actual, rather than their nominal backbone transmission capacity, and whether that capacity is sufficient to meet the average day in a 1-in-10 cold year backbone capacity standard. - 11.
-Financially penalizing a gas utility for sustained failure to maintain minimum design standards is a reasonable means of ensuring compliance with such standards. - 12.
-Nine months is a reasonable amount of time for a gas utility to address maintenance outages that hinder its ability to meet minimum design standards. - 13.
-The Commission's Utility Enforcement Branch should be directed to issue citations and levy fines for sustained failure to meet minimum design standards. - 14.
-The Commission should direct the Utility Enforcement Branch to propose a Citation Program for the Commission's consideration consistent with Resolution ALJ-377 and the "Citation Framework for Failure to Meet Minimum Design Standards Established by D.06-09-039" attached as Appendix A to this decision.
+7. In order for the Commission to ascertain whether a utility is meeting its peak day standards, it must have accurate peak day demand forecasts.

+8. Pacific Gas and Electric Company should provide demand forecasts of its 1-in-90 abnormal peak day and 1-in-2 cold day local transmission standards and 1-in-10-year peak day standard for backbone and storage capacity in the 2024 California Gas Report and subsequent versions of the report.

+Southern California Gas Company should provide demand forecasts for its 1-in-35 extreme peak day and 1-in-10 cold day standards in the 2024 California Gas Report and subsequent versions of the report.

+10. SoCalGas and PG&E should file their advice letters on slack capacity biannually rather than biennially and include detailed information about their actual, rather than their nominal backbone transmission capacity, and whether that capacity is sufficient to meet the average day in a 1-in-10 cold-and-dry hydroelectric year backbone capacity standard.

+11. Financially penalizing a gas utility for sustained failure to maintain minimum design standards is a reasonable means of ensuring compliance with such standards.
+A citation program is a reasonable means of imposing such financial penalty.

+12. Nine months is a reasonable amount of time for a gas utility to address maintenance outages that hinder its ability to meet minimum design standards.

+13. The Commission's Utility Enforcement Branch should be directed to issue citations and levy fines for sustained failure to meet minimum design standards.

+14. The Commission should direct the Utility Enforcement Branch to propose a Citation Program for the Commission's consideration consistent with Resolution ALJ-377 and the "Citation Framework for Failure to Meet Minimum Design Standards Established by D.06-09-039" attached as Appendix A to this decision.